Looking for custom pavement or bridge load testing equipment?

 - Currently building for Rutgers University

-The System can be built to test a variety of load types based on customer specifications.
+The system can be built to test a variety of pavement and bridge load types based on customer specifications.
 These tend to be based on typical maximum load.
 The below graphic details these options.

 - Wheel wander